‘Il Palio” is a bi-annual cultural extravaganza in the picturesque Tuscan city of Siena.

 The paramount focus of the parade is the passing of the Carroccio, a modern counterpart of Siena’s triumphal chariot upon which the silken Palio banner is transported.

-The parade is lead by six Pole-bearers (“Mazzieri”).
-A mounted standard-bearer (Vessillifero) with a groom, follows, carrying the coat of arms ("Balzana"), of Siena escorted by four City Commanders.
-Twelve palazzo drummers (“Tamburini’) and eighteen commune trumpeters with silver trumpets, precede thirty palazzo musicians that mark the pace of the procession.
-Sixty-seven flag bearers carry insignias representing the cities, lands and castles of the ancient Sienese Republic.
-These are followed by the drummer a standard bearer and three crossbow archers (“Balestieri”) from Massa Marittima (Borogo, Città Nuova & Città Vecchia).
-Completing this group is a drummer, standard bearer and four archers (“Arcieri”) from the Città di Montalcino.
+The procession is lead by six Pole-bearers called Mazzieri or Araldi, ambassadors of Siena dressed in black & white.
+They are followed by a mounted Vessillifero, standard-bearer, with Palafreniere, a groom, carrying the 'Balzana', Siena's coat of arms, escorted by four City Commanders.
+Twelve Tamburini, palazzo drummers and eighteen commune trumpeters, precede thirty palazzo musicians that mark the pace of the procession.
+Sixty-seven flag bearers carry insignias representing the cities, lands and castles of the ancient Senese Republic.
+These are followed by the drummer a standard-bearer and three Balestrieri, crossbow archers, representing Borogo, Città Nuova & Città Vecchia from the Città di Massa Marittima.
+The final components of this group are a Tamburino, drummer, a Vessillifero, standard-bearer and four Arcieri, archers from the Città di Montalcino.

-A Vessillifero and three page boys with dagger, helmet and sword lead the Captain of the People, who rides with a groom escort.
-He is followed by three important city officials (“Gonfalonieri”), the “Terzi” on horseback and three mounted Centurions of the ‘Masse di Terzi”, also on horseback, accompanied by Palafrenieri.
+Lead by a Vessillifero and three-page boys with a dagger, a helmet and sword lead the Captain of the People, who rides with a groom escort.
+He is followed by three Gonfalonieri, important city officials, the “Terzi” on horseback and three mounted Centurioni of the ‘Masse di Terzi”, accompanied by Palafrenieri.
+Three Capitani delle Masse dei Terzi, accompanied by Palafrenieri is the final component of this group

-Are representatives of the Studio Senese comprised of two drummers (“Tamburini”), a Vessillifero, a Rector, four Professors and four Students.
+Is comprised of representatives of the ancient Studio Senese comprised of two Tamburini, a Vessillifero, a Rector, four Professors and four Students.

-Guild representation is formed by this group led by two drummers a Vessillifero and the three magistrates of the Mercantile preceded by two Tamburini followed by six representatives of each Contrada preceded by the Vessillifero who carries the emblem of each of the guilds of every Contrada: Aquila (Eagle) Notaries – Notai, Bruco (Caterpillar) Silk Weavers – Setaioli, Chiocciola (Snail) Tanners – Cuoiai, Civetta (Little Owl) Cobblers – Calzolai, Drago (Dragon) Bankers - Banchieri, Giraffa (Giraffe), Painters – Pittori, Istrice (Crested Porcupine).
+Siena Guild of Arts representation is formed by this group led by two Tamburini della Mercanzia a Vessillifero and the three magistrates of the Mercanzia.
+They are followed by six representatives of each Contrada preceded by the Vessillifero who carries the emblem of each of the guilds of every Contrada: Aquila (Eagle) Notaries – Notai, Bruco (Caterpillar) Silk Weavers – Setaioli, Chiocciola (Snail) Tanners – Cuoiai, Civetta (Little Owl) Cobblers – Calzolai, Drago (Dragon) Bankers - Banchieri, Giraffa (Giraffe), Painters – Pittori, Istrice (Crested Porcupine).
 Blacksmiths – Fabbri, Leocorno (Unicorn) Goldsmiths – Orafi, Lupa (She-Wolf) Bakers Fornai, Nicchio (Seashell) Potters – Vasai, Oca (Goose) Dye makers – Tintori, Onda (Wave), Carpenters – Carpentieri, Pantera (Panther) Pharmacists – Speziali, Selva (Forest) Weavers – Tessitori, Tartuca (Tortoise) Sculptors - Pietro Maestri, Torre (Tower) Wool makers – Battilana, Valdimontone (Valley of the Ram) Tailors - Ligurieri

-Then there are six Knights and grooms, representing the Contrade which no longer exist (Gallo - Rooster, Lione - Lion, Orso - Bear, Quercia - Oak, Swordsman - Spadaforte and Vipera - Viper).
+Then there are six mounted Knights with grooms, representing the Contrade which no longer exist Gallo - Rooster, Lione - Lion, Orso - Bear, Quercia - Oak, Swordsman - Spadaforte and Vipera - Viper.

-A flag bear leads the Captain who is followed by two drummers, four armed soldiers with shoulder high shields (“Pavesari”).
-Four large cross bow archers (“Balestrieri”) head the final sixteen crossbow archers.
+A Vessillifero, flag bearer leads the Captaino who is followed by two drummers, four Pavesari, armed soldiers with shoulder-high shields.
+Four Balestrieri, large crossbow archers head the final sixteen Balestrieri con balestruccio, crossbow archers.

-Next is the Captain of Justice who is mounted with palafrenieri, escorted by four armoured swordsmen armed with lances (“Roncone”).
+Next is the Captain of Justice who is mounted with palafrenieri, escorted by four Roncone, armoured swordsmen armed with lances.

-The Carroccio is escorted by eight armed Roncone and is followed by six Knights representing many ancient noble families of Siena: Pannocchieschi of Elci, Piccolomini, Salimbeni, Salvani, Tolomei, Ugurgieri.
+The Carroccio is followed by six Knights with grooms, representing some ancient noble families of Siena: Pannocchieschi d' Elci, Piccolomini, Salimbeni, Salvani, Tolomei, Ugurgieri.

-The Historical procession ends with six-page boys bearing a laurel wreath between them.
+The Historical procession ends with six-page boys bearing a laurel festoon between them.